apollographql/apollo-client/.api-reports/api-report-react.md

 };

 // @public (undocumented)
+interface SharedWatchQueryOptions<TVariables extends OperationVariables, TData> {
+    // @deprecated (undocumented)
+    canonizeResults?: boolean;
+    context?: Context;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ErrorPolicy" errorPolicy?: ErrorPolicy;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "FetchPolicy" fetchPolicy?: WatchQueryFetchPolicy;
+    initialFetchPolicy?: WatchQueryFetchPolicy;
+    // Warning: (ae-forgotten-export) The symbol "NextFetchPolicyContext" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "FetchPolicy" nextFetchPolicy?: WatchQueryFetchPolicy | ((this: WatchQueryOptions<TVariables, TData>, currentFetchPolicy: WatchQueryFetchPolicy, context: NextFetchPolicyContext<TData, TVariables>) => WatchQueryFetchPolicy);
+    notifyOnNetworkStatusChange?: boolean;
+    partialRefetch?: boolean;
+    pollInterval?: number;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "NetworkStatus" refetchWritePolicy?: RefetchWritePolicy;
+    returnPartialData?: boolean;
+    skipPollAttempt?: () => boolean;
+    variables?: TVariables;
+}

+// @public (undocumented)
 interface SingleExecutionResult<TData = Record<string, any>, TContext = Context, TExtensions = Record<string, any>> extends ExecutionResult<TData, TExtensions> {
     // (undocumented)
     context?: TContext;